mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 ## 2. Step-by-Step Development Plan

-In this section, we'll outline our approach to building a flexible templating system for LLM applications that works with any LLM library.
+In this section, we'll outline our approach to building a templating system for LLM applications that works with any LLM library.

 ### 2.1.
 System Architecture Overview